-A fluffy vanilla cake filled with layers of whipped cream frosting and juicy strawberries.
-The classic flavors of strawberry shortcake in a rustic, yet elegant layer cake.
+A tender vanilla cake filled with layers of whipped cream frosting and juicy strawberries.
+The classic flavors of strawberry shortcake in a layer cake.

 What tastes like a strawberry shortcake, looks like a beautiful layer cake, and is sure to impress anyone and everyone you serve it to?